-Hi Akinola thank you for talking to TNC, how have you been holding up during these very strange times?
+Hi Akinola thank you for talking to The New Current, how have you been holding up during these very strange times?

 Hi, thanks for taking the time to talk to me!
 I really appreciate it.
 I’ve been ok - really caught on to cooking, exercising and watching tiny house modifications online!

 Has this time offered you any new creative inspiration?

 Yes always - time alone in one’s own company is pretty crucial.
 It’s such an intimate setting with yourself.
 You are able to mine your thought process, question your choices and become a lot more curious.
 Especially when the outside world isn’t able to stimulate you as much as it normally does.
 I’m reading a lot more and listening to a lot of global podcasts - just learning about a range of things - hopefully that feeds into my creativity.

 Congratulations on having Lizard selected in the International Shorts U.S Fiction section at Sundance 2021, what does it mean to be part of such an amazing line up of short films?

 Thank you so much for saying that - I’m super humbled.
 Moreover, I’m really happy for the cast and crew, who were 90% locally based.
 There were only 4 members of the crew who weren’t Nigerian.
 They all deserve it so much.
 My producers, actors, production designers, production assistants are all brilliant and it really means a lot to be part of something so prestigious.
 Equally, the line-up looks fantastic and I can’t wait to see all the shorts.